Make Your Calling and Election Sure

 •After the apostle Peter wrote that famous list of marks of grace, or outward manifestations of the new life in the Holy Spirit that we should “add to [our] faith” (2 Peter 1:5-7),1 he counsels us, “Wherefore the rather, brethren, give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: For so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ” (2 Peter 1:10-11).

 What all Christians must all do therefore, according to the apostle Peter, is make sure that we are true Christians.
-We are to assure ourselves of our own calling and election by God by diligently adding virtue, knowledge, temperance, patience, godliness, brotherly kindness and charity to our faith.
+We get this assurance of our own calling and election to salvation by God through diligently adding virtue, knowledge, temperance, patience, godliness, brotherly kindness and charity to our faith.

 So we all examine our own hearts and ask, am I one of God’s elect?
 Has God drawn me to Christ by his irresistible grace?